-Sanctions will take into account the circumstances of the violation, its impact on the Complainant and on the community, risk of further victimization or risk to the University Community, any prior violations (not just those related to this Policy), the Complainant’s impact statement, the Respondent’s mitigation statement and any other relevant information
+Sanctions will take into account the circumstances of the violation, its impact on the Complainant and on the community, risk of further victimization or risk to the University Community, any prior violations (not just those related to the Prohibited Conduct,) the Complainant’s impact statement, the Respondent’s mitigation statement and any other relevant information

 The following sanctions may be recommended by the Title IX Investigator or other trained investigator, upheld or recommended by the Title IX Appeal Board, and approved and implemented by the Title IX Coordinator when the Respondent is found responsible (the Respondent’s conduct is found, by a Preponderance of Evidence, to have violated this Policy).

 - Restitution— The Respondent is required to provide monetary reimbursement for repair/replacement of property or service rendered.
 Restitution, however, generally is not considered sufficient penalty for willful damage or destruction of property;

 - Fine — The Respondent is required to pay a financial penalty for their violation;

 Restitution and fines are payable in cash or check payable to “University of Mary Washington” and delivered to the Student Accounts Office, Lee Hall.

 - Warning —The Respondent receives a warning for violation of University policies and regulations;

 - Community restitution — A task that benefits the individual, campus, or community (such as a service-related activity) is assigned to the Respondent;